VishnupriyaS19/AI-MEME-AND-POSTER/README.md

 GEMINI_API_KEY="YOUR_API_KEY_HERE"

 Streamlit Cloud Deployment: Create a directory named .streamlit and a file inside it named secrets.toml.
-Add your key as follows:
-# .streamlit/secrets.toml
-GEMINI_API_KEY="YOUR_API_KEY_HERE"

 ▶️ How to Run the App